ComputeCanada/molmodsim-md-theory-lesson-novice/_episodes/14-Analysis_w_pytraj.md

 ### Interactive trajectory visualization with NGLView
+NGLViwe is a Jupyter/IPython widget to interactively view molecular structures and trajectories in Jupyter notebooks.
+It works in a browser and employs WebGL is to display molecules like proteins and DNA/RNA with a variety of representations.
+It is also availabe as a standalone [Web application](http://nglviewer.org/ngl/).

 Open a new notebook.

-- Import pytraj, nglview and make sure you are in the right directory
+Import pytraj, nglview and make sure you are in the right directory

 ~~~
 import pytraj as pt